reneewwh/week_1_homework/RENEE_WOO_WK1_HOMEWORK.md

 ![Picture](./images/stripe_logo.png)

-Stripe, was found by Patrick Collison and John Collison in San Francisco California, US.
+In 2010, Stripe was found by Patrick Collison and John Collison in San Francisco California, US.

 ## From Thought to Reality: Unveiling the Genesis of an Idea
 Patrick Collison and John Collison, the co-founders of Stripe, are brothers and had a close relationship growing up.
 They both attended the same school in Ireland and shared an interest in technology and entrepreneurship from a young age.